bartificer/programming-by-stealth/docs/pbs54.md

 [The ZIP file for this instalment can be downloaded here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/05/pbs54.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs54.zip).

-# Matching Postcast Episode 537
+# Matching Podcast Episode 537

 Listen along to this instalment on [episode 537 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/05/ccatp-537//)